Johnny Gaudreau: Calgary Flames (2014–2022)

-With the pending expiration of Gaudreau's contract, he was regarded as the top unrestricted free agent of 2022 by many, and whether the Flames would be able to re-sign him was a topic of considerable discussion.
+With the pending expiration of Gaudreau's contract, many regarded him as the top unrestricted free agent of 2022, and whether the Flames could re-sign him was a topic of considerable discussion.
 On July 12, 2022, the Flames announced that Gaudreau would not return to Calgary despite an aggressive internal campaign by the club to re-sign him, including a monetary package that would have made Gaudreau one of the highest paid players in the league.
 General Manager Brad Treliving described Gaudreau's decision as a "disappointing day, to say the very least," but noted Gaudreau's desire to move closer to his family, saying "I respect that fully.
 John has every right, and we have nothing but respect for John the player and John the person."

-Columbus Blue Jackets
+Columbus Blue Jackets (2022–2024)

-On July 13, the opening day of free agency, Gaudreau agreed to a seven-year, $68.25 million contract with an average annual value of $9.75 million with the Columbus Blue Jackets, accepting less money than offered by Calgary and comparable deals offered by the New Jersey Devils and New York Islanders to play for the club.
+On July 13, 2022, the opening day of free agency, Gaudreau agreed to a seven-year, $68.25 million contract with an average annual value of $9.75 million with the Columbus Blue Jackets, accepting less money than offered by Calgary and comparable deals provided by the New Jersey Devils and New York Islanders to play for the club.
 His decision to sign in Columbus "stunned" the hockey world, both because it had not been among the most commonly mooted destinations beforehand and because Columbus had acquired a reputation as an undesirable destination for free agents.
 Blue Jackets general manager Jarmo Kekäläinen expressed the hope that with the signing "we can finally get rid of the bullshit that this is somehow a bad destination, a bad city, whatever.
-Because it’s never been true."
+Because it's never been true."

+Gaudreau's first season with the Blue Jackets was difficult, as injuries to key players and poor performances from many others plagued the team.
+Gaudreau's performance was lauded, and he was chosen to represent the team at the 2023 All-Star Game.
+The Blue Jackets ultimately finished thirty-first of thirty-two teams in the league, while Gaudreau had a team-leading 74 points, 22 more than second-place Patrik Laine.
+Despite the disappointing season, he insisted "I don't have any second thoughts.
+I love it here."

+In the 2023–24 season, Gaudreau saw his point production decline from 74 to 60 despite again leading the Blue Jackets.
+The Hockey News attributed the down year in part to his lack of consistent linemates, as the Blue Jackets finished tied with Montreal both for the worst standings in the Eastern Conference and fourth-worst overall.